dkrest1/fintrack-app/README.md

 ### Team

-- Akande Oluwatosin
+- Designed by Ayomide
-- Ayomide
+- Developed by Akande Oluwatosin